 If you had an old home with lead based paints or have used a lot of lead based lipstick you may have elevated levels.
 If one is consuming a lot of food out of aluminum cans or using aluminum cookware and getting flu vaccines which use aluminum as a preservative.
 City based tap water can have high levels of any or all of these major heavy metals.

 If you have various mineral deficiencies such as low zinc levels, it predisposes you to having higher heavy metal levels.
-You can get a provoked urine test using a specific metal chelator in DMPS to dislodge the metals and get them into circulation and into the urinary stream for accurate testing.
+You can get a urine test to look at your heavy metal ratios.

 Every cell of the body has mitochondria within it that produce energy for the cell.
 The mitochondria are the battery packs of the cell and they are extremely important.
 High levels of oxidative stress wear down the mitochondria and cause a dysfunctional state.

 Studies have linked fibromyalgia with increased oxidative stress and mitochondrial dysfunction (18, 19).
 In particular, individuals with fibromyalgia have been shown to be deficient in Coenzyme Q10 which is one of the most important free radical scavengers within the cell and a necessary nutrient for the mitochondrial respiratory chain (MRT) (20).

 Low levels of CoQ10 reduce MRT activity and intracellular oxygenation levels.
 Treatment with CoQ10 supplementation has been shown to be very successful for improving the symptomatology of fibromyalgia (21, 22).